Rise and Fall

 A sophisticated programme of over 10,000 small LED lights randomly rise and fall within the arch.
 It can also remain quiet at times and not illuminate at all.
 The arch itself appears to wobble, fall down and rebuild itself regularly; creating a visual effect that can be seen from both sides of the river.

-Artist Lulu Quinn said: "Rise and Fall stands as a monument to the boom and bust industrial history that defined Gateshead's character.
+Artist Lulu Quinn described the artwork as: "Rise and Fall stands as a monument to the boom and bust industrial history that defined Gateshead's character.
 The arch is a reminder of the nearby industrial heritage and the explosion of new engineering and architectural developments along the River Tyne.

 "Rise and Fall combines artistic thought with advanced contemporary electrical and structural engineering.
 It is the result of a unique production team combining a variety of skills and imagination in order to create the unexpected.
 My work with Gateshead Council has been a great experience and I look forward to future projects."